-Can you transfer credits from one university to another?
+Can you transfer credits from one university or degree to another?

 Yes!
-Generally speaking, you can transfer your credits from one university to another.
-At Waterloo, you can transfer up to 50% of the courses for the intended degree program.
-Some programs may limit the number of transfer credits awarded.
+Generally speaking, you can transfer credits from one university to another.
+At Waterloo, you can transfer up to 50 per cent of the courses toward the degree you would like to earn.
+Some programs limit the number of transfer credits awarded.
 An official assessment is completed after you accept your Waterloo Offer of Admission.
 You may need to submit some or all of your course syllabi, depending on what we have previously evaluated.

 What credits can you transfer?

-Transfer credit is reviewed and awarded based on a few factors.
+Transfer credits are reviewed and awarded based on a few factors.

 - The grade achieved in the course.